eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

     print(greeting);
 } -->

-The `else` operator returns its first argument if the first argument is not `null`, or its second argument otherwise.
+The `else` operator produces:

+- its first operand if the first operand is not `null`, or
+- its second operand otherwise.

 It's a more convenient way to handle `null` values in simple cases.
 You can chain multiple `else`s:

 <!-- try-pre:
     String? firstName = null;